Pineapple Guava Blossoms

 Inventory, bskt : 0

-Pineapple guava blossoms are available in the spring and summer.
+Pineapple Guava blossoms are available in the late spring through early summer.

 Pineapple Guava blossoms, botanically classified as Feijoa sellowiana, are fragrant, showy flowers belonging to the Myrtaceae family.
 The ornamental blooms grow on evergreen shrubs that can reach up to 3 to 5 meters in height and are found worldwide in tropical to subtropical climates.
 Pineapple Guava plants are primarily cultivated for their small green fruits, but they are sometimes grown as a home garden decorative landscape variety or privacy hedge.
 The plants are also highly favored for their exotic, aromatic flowers.
 Pineapple Guava blossoms attract beneficial pollinators into gardens, and birds and small animals enjoy consuming the petals for their sweet taste.
 The plants can be grown in containers and are popular for their drought tolerance, hardiness, and resistance to pests.
 Pineapple Guava blossoms are known as Brazilian Guava flowers and Feijoa flowers, and the colorful blossoms are edible, providing sweet, nectar-like flavors.
 To harvest the flowers for culinary use, care should be taken to only remove the petals.
 If the fruiting body of the flower is left intact with the stamens, it will later produce sweet and tangy fruits.
 The blossoms are utilized by chefs as a natural, edible garnish.